stackitcloud/stackit-cli/INSTALLATION.md

 sudo apt-get install stackit
 ```

-> If you can't install a package due to an expired key, please go back to step `1` to import the latest public key.
+> If you can't install the `stackit` package due to an expired key, please go back to step `1` to import the latest public key.

 #### Any distribution